FloTeu/mr-injector/README.md

    # populate .env file with values
    ```
    If you run the app locally, set DEBUG to True.
+   Set `PRESENTATION_MODE` to True, if the ui should be more suitable for a lecture
 2. **Activate virtual environment**
    ```bash
    # execute this in root of the project